-ONS in partnership with HMCE have developed a methodology to estimate these adjustments.
-The method used relies heavily on information uncovered during HMCE's operational activity.
-As such it cannot be detailed for risk of prejudicing current activity, including criminal investigations and prosecutions and more generally undermining HMCE's ability to tackle the fraud effectively.
-The method is applied only to some of the transactions involving mobile phones and computer components - the commodities of choice of the fraudsters.
-It specifically excludes other commodities and adjustments for the acquisition variant of the fraud which cannot be quantified at present.
+ONS and HMRC have developed a methodology to estimate for the impact of MTIC as the trade statistics.
+The method used relies heavily on information uncovered during HMRC's operational activity.
+As such it cannot be detailed for risk of prejudicing current activity, including criminal investigations and prosecutions and more generally undermining HMRC's ability to tackle the fraud effectively.
+The method specifically excludes adjustments for the acquisition variant of the fraud which cannot be quantified at present.
+The UK is the first member state to make adjustments in their trade statistics for this type of fraud..

-Source: ONS estimate
+Source: HMRC estimate